ariefrachmannn/covid/README.md

 # Covid
 Data of coronavirus distribution in Indonesia.
+Data doesn't indicated real exact location of people with coronavirus positive.
 Collected from province and district level portals for coronavirus.
 List of currently available data is:
 1. Province of West Java (https://pikobar.jabarprov.go.id/)
 2. Province of East Java (https://radarcovid19.jatimprov.go.id/)
 3. Province of South Sulawesi (https://covid19.sulselprov.go.id/)